RiverRun Film Festival 2026: Schedule, Locations, Tickets & More

 The list of films is a lot to sort through, so consider using the website’s tabs to search by the date you can attend and/or your favorite genres.
 RiverRun staff encourages festival-goers to be a little adventurous and get outside of their comfort zones: “Be prepared to take risks.
 Find something in a film’s description that looks interesting to you.
 See something with subtitles.”

 Once you’ve narrowed down your list, buy your tickets early!
 Many sell out in advance, including the virtual viewing screenings.
-You can get a package for multiple films or purchase individual tickets under each film’s listing on the RiverRun website.
+You can get a package for multiple films or purchase individual tickets for each film on the RiverRun website.

 Where Can I Buy Tickets & How Much Do They Cost?